-We continue to lead the Rapid Acceleration of Diagnostics (RADx®) Tech program, part of the National Institutes of Health (NIH) RADx initiative to speed innovation in the development and deployment of technologies for COVID-19 testing.
-With supplemental funding in FY 2020 and FY 2021, we leveraged and expanded an existing NIBIB network for the development of point-of-care (POC) technologies.
-RADx Tech has proved enormously successful in accelerating technology development and deployment, delivering more than 1.7 billion tests and test products by January 2022.
-While only laboratory tests were available at the start of the pandemic, new RADx technologies have transformed the testing landscape.
-Roughly 70 percent of tests conducted in the United States are now rapid, accessible POC and athome tests.
+We continue to lead the Rapid Acceleration of Diagnostics (RADx[®]) Tech program, part of the National Institutes of Health (NIH) RADx[®] initiative to speed innovation in the development and deployment of technologies for COVID-19 testing.
+With supplemental funding in FY 2020 and FY 2021, we leveraged and expanded an existing NIBIB network for the development of pointof-care (POC) technologies.
+RADx[®] Tech has proved enormously successful in accelerating technology development and deployment, delivering more than 1.7 billion tests and test products by January 2022.
+While only laboratory tests were available at the start of the pandemic, new RADx[®] technologies have transformed the testing landscape.
+Roughly 70 percent of tests conducted in the United States are now rapid, accessible POC and at-home tests.
 We supported more than 100 companies to develop diagnostic tests for SARS-CoV-2 and awarded 50 contracts to support the scale-up and manufacturing of home, POC, and lab tests, along with test products.
-With support from RADx Tech, dozens of products are now authorized by the U.S. Food and Drug Administration (FDA)

-Number of manufactured RADx-supported products including labbased, point of care and home tests, and lab products.
-Credit: NIBIB and available to consumers, including the first ever at-home over-the-counter (OTC) test for the detection of SARS-CoV-2.
+With support from RADx[®] Tech, dozens of products are now authorized by the U.S. Food and Drug Administration (FDA) and available to consumers, including the first ever at-home overthe-counter (OTC) test for the detection of SARS-CoV-2.

-Throughout the pandemic, we have collaborated closely with the FDA and provided data to facilitate policy development and test authorization.
-In October 2021, we joined with the FDA and jointly launched the Independent Test Assessment Program (ITAP) to rapidly increase the number of at-home tests on the U.S. market.
+NUMBER OF MANUFACTURED RADX[®]-SUPPORTED PRODUCTS, INCLUDING LABbased, point of care, home tests, and lab products.
+Credit: NIBIB and jointly launched the Independent Test Assessment Program (ITAP) to rapidly increase the number of at-home tests on the U.S. market.
 Through ITAP, NIBIB provides independent validation data to the FDA about the quality and performance of tests in foreign markets.
 This effort saves weeks to months in the FDA emergency authorization process while ensuring that tests sold in the United States meet rigorous regulatory standards.
 As of February 2022, three tests have received emergency use authorization under ITAP.
 This collaborative relationship could be sustained for future pandemic preparedness and, more broadly, could serve to accelerate commercialization of all novel medical devices.